 Once you have reached the islands, there are plenty of activities to do and beautiful sights to see.
 There are lots of hiking trails, leading to some of the most marvelous views, and private companies rent kayaks and gear for snorkeling, diving and kayaking.
 Surfing, tidepooling, and fishing are popular from the island shore, and opportunities for all sorts of wildlife watching abound.

 Unfortunately, there is no RV camping on the Channel Islands because the island is not driveable.
 However, those wanting to tent camp can stay on any island with advanced reservation.
-There are several great RV parks and other free camping locations located in Ventura and Oxnard nearby the ports to Channel Islands, perfect for anyone visiting in their RV and day tripping to the islands.
+There are several great RV parks and other camping locations with no camping fees located in Ventura and Oxnard nearby the ports to Channel Islands, perfect for anyone visiting in their RV and day tripping to the islands.

 The Southern California national parks are some of the best in the country, and it’s even more fun to visit them in your RV.
 Be sure to make reservations ahead if you are wanting to camp in any of the reservation-only campgrounds.
 Remember that winter is the best time of year to visit these parks, so start planning your trips for the end of this season or next winter soon!